Chapter 1: Deletion

 But he had planned meticulously, and L's death came as no surprise to him.
 Light had cleverly manipulated the settings and beings around him to produce this very outcome, and Rem had played her part nicely.
 It looked as if she had even thought to kill Watari, which was better than he had expected of her.
 And soon, now, the real God of this world would reign freely again.

 Because right here, at this very moment, L was dead.

 He had to admit, it was strange knowing someone had just died in his arms.
 That it had been L, of all people.

 "First Watari, then Ryuzaki...
 We're going to be next!"
-It wasn't hard for Light to keep his voice unsteady; the growing excitement he felt gave his voice the same quality fear would.
+It wasn't hard for Light to keep his voice unsteady; the growing excitement inside him gave his voice the same quality fear would.
 To the others it would look as if Light was alarmed at the apparent death of L, and worried now about the uncertain outcome of their own lives.

-The room was bathed in an unsettling red glow, and the words 'ALL DATA DELETED' were displayed on all the computer screens.
-Aizawa had at some point fallen to the floor, and Matsuda had covered his head as if it would protect him from death, but they were all staring in shared horror at L's lifeless body, bracing for their seemingly imminent demise.
+An unsettling red glow bathed the room, and the words 'ALL DATA DELETED' were displayed on the computer screens.
+Aizawa had at some point fallen to the floor, and Matsuda crouched nearby, covering his head as if it would protect him from death, but all were staring in shared horror at L's lifeless body, bracing for their own seemingly imminent demise.

-Inexplicably—after several minutes of agonizing length—they were still alive.
+Inexplicably—after several minutes of agonizing length—they were all still alive.

 Mogi was the first to say anything, stumbling a little over his words.
 "W-we should get an ambulance."